J-Ellette/AccuDoc/README.md

 - Python 3.7 or higher
 - Git (for cloning remote repositories)
 - Tkinter (usually comes with Python)
+- For Electron GUI: Node.js 18+ and npm

 ### Installation Methods